-The United States Air Force (USAF) flight test community uses the six action verbs defined in AFFTC-TIH-93-01, Air Force Flight Test Center Test Information Handbook, Feb 1999, as shown in Table 2.
+The United States Air Force (USAF) flight test community uses the six action verbs defined in AFFTC-TIH-93-01, Air Force Flight Test Center Test Information Handbook, Feb 1999, as shown in Error!
+Reference source not found.
 In this approach, compelling the test team to pick one of these distinctly defined verbs clarifies the discussion.